-Levee Adjacent to the J.W.
+Levee adjacent to the J.W.
 Corbett Wildlife Management Area

 - After the storm, SFWMD field crews surveyed flooding issues in the western communities and, to assist ITID and FWC, also performed inspections on the levee that separates The Acreage from the J.W.
-Corbett Wildlife Management Area. - Although the levee is not owned or maintained by the SFWMD, the regional agency took action and repaired areas of sloughing (erosion) identified along the levee during post-storm inspections. - o In addition, SFWMD stockpiled more than 3,200 cubic yards of material adjacent to the Corbett property for repairs, if needed.
-This is a proactive measure widely used by operators of levees and dams nationwide. - When residents observed stormwater runoff making its way across the road that borders the Corbett Area on the east, they were initially concerned about a possible levee breach.
+Corbett Wildlife Management Area. - When residents observed stormwater runoff making its way across the road that borders the Corbett Area on the east, they were initially concerned about a possible levee breach.
 This was not the case.
-Water was flowing east to the Mecca Farms property where a series of former citrus canals and structures directed it north to the C-18 canal and away from The Acreage. - To further reduce water levels following the storm and to provide short-term relief to the levee, two other actions were put into place: - o The SFWMD constructed a 200-foot connection, with a weir, within the western border of the Mecca site to draw water via gravity flow from the Corbett Area and onto Mecca Farms for ultimate flow into the C-18 canal. - o The ITID installed an additional temporary pump near the southeastern corner of the Corbett Area to help manage and stabilize water levels. - In coordination with the Indian Trail Improvement District, the SFWMD continues to perform daily levee inspections throughout post-storm recovery. - To strengthen the levee over the long-term, the South Florida Water Management District is working in partnership with Palm Beach County, the Indian Trail Improvement District, the Fish and Wildlife Conservation Commission and the state Department of Emergency Management.
+Water was flowing east to the Mecca property where a series of former citrus canals and structures directed it north to the C-18 canal and away from The Acreage. - Although the levee is not owned or maintained by the SFWMD, the regional agency stockpiled more than 3,200 cubic yards of material adjacent to the Corbett property for repairs, if needed.
+This is a proactive measure widely used by operators of levees and dams nationwide. - The District ultimately used the material for two purposes: - To repair areas of sloughing (erosion) identified along the levee during poststorm inspections. - To construct a 140-foot weir and flow-way channel to send water via gravity flow from the Corbett Area to the Mecca property and into the C-18 canal.
+By Saturday, September 8, the first phase was installed and operating, allowing water to move out of the Corbett Area.
+On Monday, September 10, adjustments to the weir were completed as planned, further increasing the volume of outflow.
+By Tuesday morning, September 11, the water level in the Corbett Area had dropped to 22.5 feet.
+The target goal is 21.5 feet. - The ITID installed an additional temporary pump near the southeastern corner of the Corbett Area to further help manage and stabilize water levels. - In coordination with the Indian Trail Improvement District, the SFWMD continues to perform daily levee inspections throughout post-storm recovery. - To strengthen the levee over the long-term, the South Florida Water Management District is working in partnership with Palm Beach County, the Indian Trail Improvement District, the Fish and Wildlife Conservation Commission and the state Department of Emergency Management.
 This may involve modification of the existing levee or construction of a new facility, subject to funding, permitting and engineering/geotechnical design. - Based on continuing visual inspections, the levee does not present an imminent threat.
-However, Florida is approaching the peak of the hurricane season and -in an abundance of caution-state, local and regional agencies are taking the actions necessary to protect the integrity of this levee over the short-term and long-term.
+However, Florida is approaching the peak of the hurricane season and -in an abundance of caution-state, local and regional agencies are taking the actions necessary to protect the integrity of this levee over the short and long-term.